Papers from this Research Program¶

 - A selection-corrected structural counterfactual — embeds the current paper's selection/mechanism decomposition into the structural step, netting the damages number of the "cartels choose high-price cells" selection that contaminates naive overcharge regressions.

-- Cover-bid exclusion as an identification device — turns the loser-side screen into a structural-estimation input (cleaning the competitive-fit sample), not merely a detector — a reusable move for any structural collusion study with a credible cover-bidder flag.
+- Cover-bid exclusion as an identification device — turns the loser-side screen into a structural-estimation input (cleaning the competitive-fit sample), not merely a priority-ranking screen — a reusable move for any structural collusion study with a credible cover-bidder flag.

 Data reuse: bid_level_full_v14 + CADE anchor + AN-039/040 decomposition. ~12–16 weeks; the structural pipeline is the heavy lift.